Scenario file description

 name

-This is the name of the vehicle, which will be checked to see if trips and locations are actually declared.
+This is the name of the vehicle, which will be checked to see if legs, trips, and locations are actually declared.

 base_location